About the Youth Research Academy (YRA)

 We are hiring!

-We are hiring eight Research Assistants from across BC for the YRA.
-We are currently taking a wait list for youth living in the Fraser and Vancouver Coastal regions, and have openings available for youth in the North, Interior and Vancouver Island regions.
-The cohort will begin on June 30th 2021, and run until March 2022.
+We are hiring Research Assistants from across BC for the YRA.
+The current cohort began in June 2021 and will run until March 2022.
 Youth must live in BC and be able to work in Canada to be eligible for this position.
 For more details, download the job description here.
 To download a poster to share the opportunity with youth, click here.

 YRA reports and infographics